 • 1-credit pre-thesis/capstone HONR 3900 class that results in a polished Thesis/Capstone Proposal

 • 3-credit thesis/capstone course, resulting in the Senior Thesis/Capstone Project

 • 6 total points earned by attending and reporting on co-curricular activities.
-Students will receive .5 point per event that they attend and report in Canvas.
-Honors requires students to attend and report on at least three events per year (one each semester plus another) are required per year.
+Students will earn .5 point per event that they attend and report in Canvas.
+Honors requires students to attend and report on at least three events per year (one each semester plus one more either term).

-• Mandatory College and Honors advising each term: students receive priority registration only if they have met with both their college advisor and the Honors program advisor.
+• Mandatory college and Honors advising each term: students get priority registration only if they have met with both their college advisor and the Honors program advisor before registration begins.

-Students must earn at least a B+ in ENGL 2010.
-Students must also maintain a 3.25 cumulative GPA at USU to remain in the program and achieve a 3.5 cumulative GPA to graduate with Honors.
+• Students must earn at least a B+ in ENGL 2010 or equivalent course.
+Students must also maintain a 3.25 cumulative GPA at USU to remain in the program and a 3.5 cumulative GPA to graduate with Honors.
 Students may not register for pre-thesis or thesis credit unless they have at least a 3.5 cumulative GPA.

 Transfer or existing USU students may apply to the Honors program if they have time remaining at USU to complete all Honors requirements (usually 4 semesters).
-There will be time during those four semesters to earn the 9 Practical Application points, the 4 Thesis/Capstone points, and at least 3 co-curricular points (16 points total).
+There will be time during those four semesters to earn the 9 Practical Application points, 4 Thesis/Capstone points, and at least 3 Co-Curricular points (16 points total).
 In addition, these students can earn 3 of the Honors Core Course Requirements by proving that they have passed ENGL 2010 (or equivalent) with at least a B grade.
 They must make up the additional 9 points through a combination of the following options:

 • The student’s extracurricular resume is extremely important.
 Students should list previous college work in Honors courses, service projects, internships, research, and study abroad; previous Honors course credits transfer directly; academic work outside the classroom earns 3 points per 20 hours (please indicate clearly the amount of time spent on each activity).

 • Students may attend and report additional co-curricular activities during their final four semesters and/or do additional contract work.